Zoxc/crusader/README.md

 * The up and down latency measurement rely on symmetric stable latency measurements to the server.
 These values may be wrong if those assumption don't hold on test startup.

-* The up and down latency measurement may slowly get out of sync due to clock drift.
-Clocks are currently only synchronized on test startup.